 Increasing Disulfide Bonds

-Simply put, when dew points are high, it's time to increase the frequency of our protein treatments.
-When you stop and think about it, this makes common sense.
-(So much so that I'm embarrassed that I'm just now figuring it out!)
-For years, I've known that, in the Winter months, I need to increase the frequency of my deep conditioning treatments due to the dry winter air.
+Adjusting your hair care routine based on dew points is essential.
+High dew points indicate increased moisture in the air, which can disrupt the moisture-protein balance in your hair.
+To counter potential damage caused by excess moisture, increase the frequency of protein treatments during these periods.
+Similarly, in dry winter months, deep conditioning treatments are crucial to replenish moisture and prevent dryness, frizz, and breakage caused by the lack of humidity.
+By understanding and adapting to environmental factors, you can maintain healthy hair year-round.
 So, it just follows that, due to the need to maintain the protein-moisture balance, that in the summer, it's important to increase the amount of protein in your hair.
 This means that, if you usually protein treat once a month, increase it to every-other week and possibly double up on the duration of the treatment as well.

 In a Nutshell